-More than 5% of the world’s population (466 billion people) experience disabling hearing loss (432 million adults and 34 million children), according to the World Health Organization.
+More than 5% of the world’s population (466 million people) experience disabling hearing loss (432 million adults and 34 million children), according to the World Health Organization.
 Without subtitles in a video, a significant part of the world’s population wouldn’t be able to understand it.
 Therefore, putting subtitles on a video makes it accessible to a greater number of people.
 Being inclusive and accessible to a greater number of people is important.
 But there are also laws that need to be followed (link to the Spanish legislation).

 For example, in Spain it is compulsory for the following websites to be accessible: public administration and organisations that provide public services; companies that receive public funding; private companies with more than 100 employees or that record a turnover of more than 6 million euros; social media sites set up by organisations with a turnover of more than 6 million euros; public and private universities; instruments of international cooperation; and suppliers of audio-visual communication services.
 Therefore, all the above need to provide subtitles for their video and multi-media web content.

 69% of consumers prefer to watch videos without sound when in public, and 25% prefer to do so in private, according to a study by Verizon Media.
 At the same time, 80% of these consumers prefer videos with subtitles.
 The following link shows the results of the study.

 3- Better understanding of the video

 The same study by Verizon Media also revealed that consumers prefer to watch videos with subtitles because they understand them better.
 Not everyone learns in the same way.
 Some people need to see things, while others need to listen.
 If the video has subtitles, you can be sure that everyone will receive the intended message, regardless of their learning preference.

 It’s crucial to speak to your customers in their own language.
 We explained just how important this is in a previous article.